MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 In fact, we do not need a database connection if all we want is to generate a SQL query.
-For this purpose, we only need a [`SQLCatalog`](@ref) object that describes the structure of the database tables and the target SQL dialect.
+For this purpose, we only need a [`SQLCatalog`](@ref) object that describes the structure of the database tables and the target SQL dialect:

     using FunSQL: SQLCatalog, SQLTable